t-raj/home-maintenance-app/README.md

 ## Instructions

-1. First, you set up your account by entering `setup`
+1. Set up your account by entering `setup`
+2. Set up your heater by entering the model of the heater.
-2. Next, enter the model and last serviced date of the heaters.
+3. Enter the last serviced date of the heater.
+4. Enter `radiators` if your heating system is radiators, or `furnace` if its furnace.
+5. Set up your light bulbs by entering the model of the light bulbs.
-2. Next enter the model and last serviced date of the light bulbs.
+6. Enter the last serviced date of the light bulbs.
+7. Set up your windows by entering the model of your windows.
-3. Next, you set up your account and enter the model and last serviced date of the Heaters, Lightbulbs, and Windows
+8. Enter the last serviced date of the windows.
-2. Once you have set up your account you can look through the list of objects that you saved.
+9. You have now set up your account.
+You can look through the list of objects that you saved by entering `list`.
-3. You can also add more objects to the list and add the model and last serviced date to each.
+10. You can add more objects to the list by entering `add` and entering the object name, model number, and last serviced date.
-4. You can view the details of each object
+11. You can view the details of each object by entering `details` and entering which object you would like to view.
+12. You can save by entering `save`.
+13. You can exit by entering `exit`.